IBM-Cloud/ibmcloud-image-builder/README.md

 # Release Readiness (v0.1.0): Planned to release on 07/06/2020

-The first official release: v0.1.0 (packer template for Ubuntu 18.04, CentOS 7 and tools)
+The first official release: v0.1.0
-- [x] templates for base and docker per each OS
+- [x] templates for base and docker per each OS : Ubuntu 18.04, CentOS 7
 - [x] build locally
 - [x] CI build
 - [x] github releases is ready